Men with Fibromyalgia (FMS),

 remember reading the title of a book, ‘Sick and Tired of Feeling Sick and Tired’

-to be CFS, IBS and a distended bladder.
+CFS, IBS and a distended bladder.
 I remember reading about people who had

 suffered with CFS and who were now feeling better and thinking – there is no way